About the New Yard Restaurant

 The New Yard Restaurant is situated in the historic stable yard at Trelowarren in Cornwall, an estate that has been owned by the Vyvyan family for over 600 years.

-The ethos at the New Yard is closely aligned with that of the estate; one of sustainability, environmental accountability and responsibility for our surroundings.
-The estate is committed to carbon offsetting and the New Yard is no different.
-We choose to source our ingredients from local suppliers and from the estate itself and base our menu on what is available, rather than what is in fashion.
+The ethos at the New Yard Restaurant is closely aligned with that of the estate, one of sustainability and environmental accountability.
+The estate is committed to carbon offsetting and the New Yard Restaurant is no different.

 Some visitors to Trelowarren estate recall that there used to be a campsite in the walled garden, but today they will find a very different sight.
 In recent years, the walled garden at Trelowarren has been rejuvenated.
 A part of the garden has been given over to the Walled Garden Spa, a heated outdoor pool, and gym, but the rest has been returned to its original purpose: a traditional kitchen garden.